 Electric rates are currently in a state of flux, and within the last few years GLWP has seen both the lowest and highest rates experienced by the project.

+GLWP has been accepted into Maine’s Net Energy Billing (NEB) program starting 01-Sep-2024.
+While future electricity rates are always somewhat unpredictable, the nature of the NEB rate structure provides a rate that is almost certain to be more stable and substantially higher on average than what GLWP has been getting in the recent past.

 Estimated Change in Project Generation